-Monroe County 2020-2025 Capital Improvement Program Table of Contents
+Monroe County Recommended 2021-2026 Capital Improvement Program Table of Contents

 Page

-2020-2025 Capital Improvement Program Summary 1
+2021-2026 Capital Improvement Program Summary 1

-Department of Information Services 10
+Department of Information Services 8

-Board of Elections 12
+Board of Elections 10

-Health Department - Medical Examiner 13
+Health Department - Medical Examiner 11

-Monroe Community College 15
+Monroe Community College 12

-Monroe Community Hospital 19
+Monroe Community Hospital 16

-Monroe County Library System 23
+Monroe County Library System 20

-Department of Aviation 25
+Department of Aviation 22

-Department of Environmental Services - Division of Pure Waters 41
+Department of Environmental Services - Division of Pure Waters 37

-Department of Environmental Services - Engineering and Facilities Management 47
+Department of Environmental Services - Engineering and Facilities Management 44

-Department of Environmental Services - Solid Waste 52
+Department of Environmental Services - Solid Waste 49

-Department of Parks 54
+Department of Parks 51

-Department of Parks - Seneca Park Zoo 59
+Department of Parks - Seneca Park Zoo 56

-Department of Transportation - Highways and Bridges 61
+Department of Transportation - Highways and Bridges 58

-Department of Transportation - Traffic Engineering 76
+Department of Transportation - Traffic Engineering 72

-Department of Public Safety 84
+Department of Public Safety 79

-Monroe County Office of the Sheriff 91
+Monroe County Office of the Sheriff 86

 List of Tables

+Page

-Table 1 - Capital Improvement Program Summary 2
+Table 11- Capital Improvement Program Summary 2

-Table 2 - Capital Budget Project Priorities 4
+Table 2 - Capital Project Priorities 4

-Table 3 - Net Tax Supported Debt Service Estimate 9
+Table 3 - Net Tax Supported Debt Service Estimate Tax Supported Debt Service Estimate 7

-Appendix
+Page

-Monroe County Water Authority 96
+Appendix Monroe County Water Authority 91

-2020-2025 Capital Improvement Program Summary
+2021-2026 Capital Improvement Program Summary

 The Monroe County Capital Improvement Program is a six-year plan to guide the County's investment in assets that promote an economically prosperous, healthy, safe, and fun community.
 The County Charter and Administrative Code set forth the process by which the County schedules improvements to transportation facilities, public safety operations, storm and sanitary sewer infrastructure, and the park system.
-A summary of the 2020-2025 six-year program is provided in Table 1.
-A detailed description of each project can be found in the department sections.
+A summary of the 2021-2026 six-year program is provided in Table 1.
+A detailed description of each project can be found in its respective department sections.

-The 2020 Capital Budget
+The 2021 Capital Budget

-The first year of the six-year Capital Improvement Program is adopted annually by the County Legislature in December as the Capital Budget for the ensuing fiscal year.
-In accordance with the County Charter, projects in the capital budget are reviewed and ranked by the Monroe County Planning Board on the basis of need in order of their relative priority (Table 2).
+The first year of the six-year Capital Improvement Program is adopted annually by the County Legislature in December as the capital budget for the ensuing fiscal year.
+The capital budget is the annual spending plan for capital improvements.
+In accordance with the County Charter, projects in the capital budget are reviewed and ranked by the Monroe County Planning Board based on need in the order of their relative priority (Table 2).